A two-dimensional delta symbol method and its application to pairs of quadratic forms: Overview: quadratic forms and delta symbol methods

 Consider a system of $R$ homogeneous degree $d$ integral forms in $s$ variables.
-We aim to derive an asymptotic formula for the number of integral solutions of size at most $P$ to this system, as $P$ approaches infinity.
+We aim to derive an asymptotic formula for the number of integral zeroes of this system with size at most $P$, as $P$ approaches infinity.
 A straightforward heuristic suggests that there are roughly $P^{s-dR}$ integral solutions as long as $s>dR$.
-Indeed, such asymptotic formulae can be obtained using the circle method if $s$ is sufficiently large in terms of $d$ and $R$.
-It is an interesting question whether one can reduce the required size of $s$ in these asymptotic formulae.

-In this paper, we focus on the case when $d=R=2$ and prove the following result for non-singular intersections of two quadrics.
+Indeed, such asymptotic formulae can be obtained using the circle method if $s$ is sufficiently large in terms of $d$ and $R$ and the forms are jointly non-singular.
+Particularly sharp results are obtained when $R=1$ by an idea of Kloosterman, who took advantage of cancellations in certain complete exponential sums which arise from a partition of $[0,1]$ into regions of scale $1/q$ centered at rationals of the form $a/q$.
+When $R=2$, a literal partition of $[0,1]^2$ of this kind would be impossible, since the distance between nearest rational neighbours of type $\ua/q$ not only depends on their respective denominators but also on the heights of affine lines that they belong to.
+Our main technical result, Theorem~\ref{thm:delta}, in a certain sense comes as close as possible to such a partition, enabling a Kloosterman refinement of the circle method in dimension two.
+As an illustration of the strength of the method, we use it to derive an asymptotic formula for the number of integral points on non-singular intersections of two quadrics.